-- Legal name of the participant or name on the utility bill at the participating site - If contact name is different from above: primary contact's name and, if available, title - Email address and phone number of participant or primary contact - Service account address, service account or agreement identification number (SAID), or both - Service account UDC - Indication of whether the service account is non-residential or residential - Indication of whether the resource is a stationary or EV battery - Indication of whether the service account is enrolled in PDR and participating as an export-only resource - Authorization from the participant allowing for the use of their device charge and discharge data for purposes of program participation - Acknowledgement and agreement from the participant that: - The participant meets the eligibility requirements of the DSGS Guidelines and is not enrolled or participating in a conflicting program to the best of their knowledge. - The participant will allow the CEC access to all documentation to verify compliance with the program and program performance. - The information submitted is accurate and complete. - The participant agrees to the terms and conditions of the program. - If claiming a baseline of zero (Chapter 5., Section E): - Permission to operate date - Indication the participant has not received and will not apply for SGIP incentives - Both service account address and SAID - Any other information the storage VPP aggregator deems necessary
+- Service account address, service account or agreement identification number (SAID), or both - Service account UDC - Indication of whether the service account is non-residential or residential - Indication of whether the resource type is stationary default, stationary export-only, stationary VNEM, or EVSE - Authorization from the participant allowing for the use of their device charge and discharge data for purposes of program participation - Acknowledgement and agreement from the participant that: - The participant meets the eligibility requirements of the DSGS Guidelines and is not enrolled or participating in a conflicting program to the best of their knowledge. - The participant will allow the CEC access to all documentation to verify compliance with the program and program performance. - The information submitted is accurate and complete. - The participant agrees to the terms and conditions of the program. - If claiming a baseline of zero (Chapter 5., Section E): - Permission to operate date - \circ $\,$ Indication the participant has not received and will not apply for SGIP incentives - Both service account address and SAID - Any other information the storage VPP aggregator deems necessary

-Participant enrollment information may be reviewed by the CEC in an audit as described in Chapter 8, Section D.
+Participant enrollment information may be reviewed by the CEC in an audit as described in Chapter 7, Section D.